The Ultimate Roof Replacement Checklist for Florida Homeowners

 Pros: Beautiful aesthetic, long lifespan, excellent wind resistance

-Cons: Heavier weight, higher cost, more complex installation
+Cons: Heavier material, higher cost, more complex installation

 Concrete Tiles